WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 ## 1. Executive summary

+The Wolfram Oracle Validator was audited by Tweag’s High Assurance Software Group, which identified 14 issues categorized by severity (low, medium, high, and critical) and provided targeted remediation measures.

+This document summarizes changes implemented in the Oracle Validator.
+Critical- and high-severity issues were resolved in alignment with the audit team’s recommendations.
+Nearly all medium- and low-severity findings have also been addressed, with justifications provided for unresolved items.
+All changes are linked to their respective commits.

+The audit scope was limited to the on-chain validator, and no post-remediation re-audit was conducted.

 ## 2. Acknowledgment

 We extend our gratitude to the High Assurance Software Group at Tweag for their review of the Wolfram Oracle Validator.
 Their findings, suggestions, and open communication have been key in enhancing this product.